Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 Approaching the unknown.
 Everyone who could was encased in their Grass.
 Bruuk finally got his helmet fitted properly - he was apparently pretty handy, as luck would have it - and Wilde himself was suited up, too.
 The two of them had taken to the armor and all its demands pretty damn well, actually.
 That was good.
 They needed all the toughs they could get these days.

-And the thing was...the *Stray Fortune* herself was kinda in that category.
+And the thing was... the *Stray Fortune* herself was kinda in that category.

 Knowing in an abstract kinda way that the ship was a lot more than the big lumbering cargo hauler she appeared to be was one thing. *Seeing* it was another.
 When they dimmed the lights on the bridge to get a better look at the holographic sensor map of nearby space…